neo-mashiro/MRI/lab_final/README.md

 I'm not able to run the code above with only 8GB memory on my laptop, any attempt will be killed by the operating system.
 I tested it on Google Colab with GPU enabled, the training process took around 4 hours to finish, then the model was applied on the test images, artificial images and letter images respectively to predict the features.

-To evaluate the quality of our prediction, the feature values of some random unit across images are visualized in the figures below, and we measure feature decoding accuracy as the Pearson correlation coefficient between the prediction and true feature in that unit.
-The result is not perfect but somewhat reasonable, there are a lot of fluctuations along the horizontal axis because the true feature of many images in a given unit is equal to zero, only some of the randomly selected 1,500 units carry rich information of the image features.
+To evaluate the quality of our prediction, the feature values of some random unit across images are visualized in the figures below, and we measure feature decoding accuracy as the Pearson correlation coefficient between the prediction and true feature in that unit. (a better way would be to plot all correlations as a function of unit and use the average correlation as evaluation metric) The result is not perfect but somewhat reasonable, there are a lot of fluctuations along the horizontal axis because the true feature contains too many zeros, so that only some of the randomly selected 1,500 units carry rich information of the image features.
 The correlation on letter images is 0.9927, which is too optimistic given that we only have 10 data points (10 letter images for test).

 ![image](result/test.png)